awesome-davian/awesome-reviews-kaist/paper-review/2022-spring-paper-review/cvpr-2021-latentspacedebiasing-eng.md

 ![Figure](../../.gitbook/assets/2022spring/61/correlated.png)

 Let us denote “X<sub>aug</sub>” as the de-biased dataset after data augmentation, and “a” as a protected attribute.
 For arbitrary x in X<sub>aug</sub>, let t(x) be the estimated label and a(x) the estimated attribute value.
-Assume the label is either -1 and 1, and the same applies to the attribute.
+Assume the label is either -1 and 1, and the same applies to the attribute value.
 For perfect de-biasing, the probability of t(x) = 1 should be independent of the value of a(x), as expressed below.

 ![Figure](../../.gitbook/assets/2022spring/61/decorrelation_condition.png)